dfuchss/jekyll-socials/README.md

 A plugin to help add social media info to your site.
 For more information, check the [documentation](https://george-gca.github.io/jekyll-socials/).

-## Supported Web Fonts
+## Supported Icon Libraries

-This plugin supports three web font libraries for rendering social media icons:
+This plugin supports four icon libraries for rendering social media icons:

 1. **[FontAwesome](https://fontawesome.com/)** - A comprehensive icon library with support for brands and general symbols
 2. **[Academicons](https://jpswalsh.github.io/academicons/)** - Specialized icons for academic platforms and publications
 3. **[Scholar Icons](https://louisfacun.github.io/scholar-icons/)** - Additional icons for technical and coding platforms
-4. **[Simple Icons](https://github.com/simple-icons/simple-icons/)** - A collection of popular brand icons as SVGs
+4. **[Simple Icons](https://github.com/simple-icons/simple-icons/)** - A collection of popular brand icons as SVGs, fetched at build time

 ### Using Icons from Other Font Sources